 Quality Control Blanks

 Collect field quality control blanks to monitor the sample collection process, decontamination procedures, quality of sample preservatives and sample storage and transport conditions, to help ensure that samples are representative of the sampling source and have not been artificially contaminated by the sample collection process.
+Blanks are collected with analyte-free water.
+Note that there are analytes where the analyte-free water may need to be provided by a laboratory.

 Precleaned Equipment Blanks